Do you accept phone or faxed orders?

 - You must have an ABN. and have a retail or professional setting such as a shop, market stall, massage or yoga studio, therapeutic practice or the like.

-eg. Three 10ml Lavender Mt Blanc (Pure and Natural Range) or Three 10ml French Lavender (Genuine Range) etc. as this shows commercial intent.
-This mainly applies to your first order.
+eg. Two 10ml Lavender Mt Blanc (Pure and Natural Range) or Two 10ml French Lavender (Genuine Range) etc. as this shows commercial intent.

 - Each new and subsequent order must be $250 minimum.